teusH/MySense/SamenMetenTools/README.md

 The module is operating in multiprocessing modus.
 This gives a factor of 2-5 of speedup.
 E.g. a website query can take 2-30 seconds (usualy 15 seconds).
 To obtain foe one sensor of a station it takes about 2 information requests, and 1 observation requests per sensor.
 A station has about 4-6 sensors.
 A municipality has about 100 stations: 100 X (2 X 5 X 6) X 15 seconds if done sequently.
-The amound of records in one observation stream is not the main delay factor.
+The amount of records in one observation stream is not the main delay factor.

 The current version is in alpha status and subjected to improvementrs and extent with more or better functionality.

-The module consists about of 50% of documentaion and help texts.
+The module consists about of 50% of documentation and help texts.
 It gives a good overview of backgrounds of the website query interfaces and use.
 So read the module script!

 ### Things2Xlsx.py